sagemath/sagewiki_to_gh-2022-10-10/sage-2.10.1.md

 = Sage 2.10.1 =
 Sage 2.10.1 was released on 2 Feb 2008.
 For the official, comprehensive release notes, see the HISTORY.txt file that comes with the release.

+Michael Abshoff were the release managers for this Sage release.

 For the latest changes see [http://sagemath.org/announce/sage-2.10.1.txt sage-2.10.1.txt].
 In addition to many bug fixes, integration of new packages, and speedups, we have the following cool new features.
 This list is incomplete; see the release notes for more details.

  * Typeset output easily accessible in the notebook: There is now a checkbox at the top of each worksheet which enables or disables typeset output in the worksheet.
 When the box is checked, new output is typeset.
 When the box is unchecked, new output is returned in its usual form.